shanika04/apache_skywalking/docs/en/protocols/README.md

 They also related to the probe group, for understand that, look [Concepts and Designs](../concepts-and-designs/README.md) document.
 These groups are **Language based native agent protocol**, **Service Mesh protocol** and **3rd-party instrument protocol**.

+### Register Protocol
+Register protocol is shared in `Language based native agent protocol`[Required] and `Service Mesh probe protocol`[Optional].
+Service, Service Instance, Network address and Endpoint could do register to get an unique integer ID to replace the literal string name and attributes.
+The probe could use IDs to reduce the cost of memory and network bandwidth.
+Service and Instance register are required in the language agent.
+All other cases, register are optional.

 ### Language based native agent protocol
-There are two types of protocols to make language agents work in distributed environments.
+There is two types of protocols to make language agents work in distributed environments.
 1. **Cross Process Propagation Headers Protocol** and **Cross Process Correlation Headers Protocol** are in wire data format, agent/SDK usually uses HTTP/MQ/HTTP2 headers to carry the data with rpc request.
 The remote agent will receive this in the request handler, and bind the context